-- (c) The Administrative Agent shall, following the occurrence and during the continuation of an Event of Default, have the right to send notice of the assignment of, and the Administrative Agent's security interest in, the Accounts Receivable to any and all account debtors thereon or any third party holding or otherwise concerned with any of the Collateral.
+(c) The Administrative Agent shall, following the occurrence and during the continuation of an Event of Default, have the right to send notice of the assignment of, and the Administrative Agent's security interest in, the Accounts Receivable to any and all account debtors thereon or any third party holding or otherwise concerned with any of the Collateral.
 The Administrative Agent shall have the sole right to collect the Accounts Receivable, take possession of the Collateral, or both.
-The Administrative Agent's actual collection expenses, including, but not limited to, stationery and postage, telephone and telecopy, secretarial and clerical expenses and the salaries of any collection personnel used for collection, may be charged to the Borrower' Account and added to the Obligations. - The Administrative Agent shall have the right to receive, endorse, assign and/or deliver in the name of the Administrative Agent or any Loan Party any and all checks, drafts and other instruments for the payment of money relating to the Accounts Receivable, and each Loan Party hereby waives notice of presentment, protest and non-payment of any instrument so endorsed.
-Each Loan Party hereby constitutes the Administrative Agent or the Administrative Agent's designee as such Loan Party's attorney with power (i) at all times: (A) to endorse such Loan Party's name upon any notes, acceptances, checks, drafts, money orders or other evidences of payment or Collateral; (B) to sign such Loan Party's name on any invoice or bill of lading relating to any of the Accounts Receivable, drafts against account debtors, assignments and verifications of Accounts Receivable; (C) to send verifications of Accounts Receivable to any account debtor; and (D) to sign such Loan Party's name on all financing statements or any other documents or instruments deemed necessary or appropriate by the Administrative Agent to preserve, protect, or perfect the Administrative Agent's interest in the Collateral and to file same; and (ii) following the occurrence and during the continuation of an Event of Default: (A) to demand payment of the Accounts Receivable; (B) to enforce payment of the Accounts Receivable by legal proceedings or otherwise; (C) to exercise all of such Loan Party's rights and remedies with respect to the collection of the Accounts Receivable and any other Collateral; (D) to settle, adjust, compromise, extend or renew the Accounts Receivable; (E) to settle, adjust or compromise any legal proceedings brought to collect Accounts Receivable; (F) to prepare, file and sign such Loan Party's name on a proof of claim in bankruptcy or similar document against any account debtor; (G) to prepare, file and sign such Loan Party's name on any notice of Lien, assignment or satisfaction of Lien or similar document in connection with the Accounts Receivable; and (H) to do all other acts and things necessary to carry out this Agreement.
-All acts of said attorney or designee are hereby ratified and approved, and said attorney or designee shall not be liable for any acts of omission or commission nor for any error of judgment or mistake of fact or of law, unless done maliciously or with gross negligence (as determined by a court of competent jurisdiction in a final and non-appealable judgment); this power being coupled with an interest is irrevocable while any of the Obligations remain unpaid.
-The Co-Collateral Agents shall (following the occurrence and during the continuation of an Event of Default) have the right at any time to change the address for delivery of mail addressed to any Loan Party to such address as the Co-Collateral Agents may designate and to receive, open and dispose of all mail addressed to such Loan Party.
-The Administrative Agent shall provide the Borrower with prompt notice of any action taken pursuant to this Section 2.16(c); provided that failure to give such notice shall not affect the validity of such
+The Administrative Agent's actual collection expenses, including, but not limited to, stationery and postage, telephone and telecopy, secretarial and clerical expenses and the salaries of any collection personnel used for collection, may be charged to the Borrower' Account and added to the Obligations.

+(d) The Administrative Agent shall have the right to receive, endorse, assign and/or deliver in the name of the Administrative Agent or any Loan Party any and all checks, drafts and other instruments for the payment of money relating to the Accounts Receivable, and each Loan Party hereby waives notice of presentment, protest and non-payment of any instrument so endorsed.
+Each Loan Party hereby waives notice of presentment, protest and non-payment of any instrument so endorsed.
+Each Loan Party is attorney with power (i) at all times: (A) to endorse such Loan Party's attorney with power (i) at all times: (A) to endorse such Loan Party's name on any invoice or bill of lading relating to any of the Accounts Receivable, drafts against account debtors, assignments and verifications of Accounts Receivable to any account debtor, and (D) to sign such Loan Party's name on all financing statements or any other documents or instruments deemed necessary or appropriate by the Administrative Agent to preserve, protect, or perfect the Administrative Agent's interest in the Collateral and to file same; and (ii) following the Accounts Receivable by legal proceedings or otherwise; (C) to exercise all of such Loan Party's rights and remedies with respect to the collection of the Accounts Receivable by legal proceedings or otherwise; (C) to exercise all of such Loan Party's rights and remedies with respect to the collection of the Accounts Receivable and any other Collateral; (D) to settle, adjust, compromise, extend or renew the Account Receivable; (E) to settle, adjust or compromise any legal proceedings brought to collect Account Receivable; (F) to an Party's name on any notice of Lien , assignment or satisfaction of Lien or similar document in connection with the Accounts Receivable; and (H) to do all other acts and things necessary to carry out this Agreement.
+All acts of said attorney or designee are hereby ratified and approved, and said attorney or designee shall not be liable for any acts of omission nor for any error of j